 • Working copy?
 Just a commit.

-Another major change is that the working copy is just a commit and every jj command updates that working copy commit to include all files from your checkout.
+To elaborate on the idea that the working copy is just a commit — every jj command updates that working copy commit to include all files from your checkout.
 [2].
 I've seen many of my colleagues who default to git add -A or git commit -a so for them this kind of change would be nice, but if you're someone like me who used to deliberately assemble commits with git add, you'll need to learn a new workflow (jj offers two options – jj split which might be more familiar to those used to git add [-p] and the jj squash workflow which more builds on the fact that the working copy is just a commit).

 A final difference worth commmenting on is that the jj log command is smarter by default than git log.
 As with Sapling, it will show you an abbreviated tree of all the commits you care about (tracked branches, the trunk, and local branches, though this is configurable).
 This is more useful than the default in git of just showing the ancestors of the current HEAD commit.